What are general practices?

 - Out-of-hours services are those provided outside core working hours.
 A practice is assumed to provide these by default but can opt out.
 Where a practice opts out, as most practices do, commissioners have the responsibility for contracting a replacement service to cover the general practice area population.

-- Additional services include specific other clinical services that a practice is assumed to provide but can opt out of, for example, cervical screening services and minor surgery.
+- Additional services include specific other clinical services that a practice is assumed to provide but can opt out of, for example, minor surgery.

 - Enhanced services are nationally agreed services that holders of almost all GP contracts (GMS/PMS/APMS) can also provide if they choose to opt in.
 Services specified for 2020/21 include some vaccination programmes and a health check scheme for people with learning disabilities.
 Primary care networks (PCNs) (see box below) have also been established via an enhanced service agreement.